Configure Vault for storing secrets

 $VAULT_ADDR/v1/auth/token/lookup-self | jq .data

-4. If everything looks good, stop the nms-core service and configure NGINX Management Suite to use your token:
+4. If everything works, stop the nms-core service and configure NGINX Instance Manager to use the token:

 sudo systemctl stop nms-core